-If you’re wondering where to go next, take a look through our list of 20 best city breaks for couples and get planning the rest of your 2019.
+If you’re wondering where to go next, take a look through our list of 20 best city breaks for couples and get planning the trip of a lifetime.

 Why go?
 Reykjavik is one of the most popular destinations in Europe – if not the world – right now.
 What makes it among the best city breaks for couples is a vibrant nightlife scene combined with stunning scenery – Reykjavik is surrounded by volcanic terrain and when skies are clear the sunsets are spectacular.
 It’s a compact city so most areas are within walking distance.
 Head for the main street of Laugavegur which is packed with shops and bars, and for accommodation, we can highly recommend the Reykjavik Centrum Hotel for couples planning a visit to the city.

 Search for Reykjavik attractions

 Why go?
 No shortlist of the best city break for couples would surely be complete without the inclusion of Paris.
 The French capital carries an air of romance which is fully deserved and still authentic.
 Yes, of course you’ll encounter plenty of tourists at the Eiffel Tower and Arc de Triomphe – definitely still musts to visit if you haven’t been before – but there’s history and culture down every street in Paris.
 There are plenty of restaurants, cafes, parks and boutique shops, so sample as many as you can!
 The Montmarte has amazing views over the city, The Louvre is one of the world’s finest and largest museums, and the Parc des Buttes-Chaumont spreads over 25 acres.

 Search for holidays to Paris